-- 1. In terms of setback from street or sidewalk, the design creates a visually interesting and compatible relationship between the proposed structure and the surrounding area. - 2.
-The design incorporates existing features such as rocks, slopes and vegetation. - 3.
-Where appropriate, the design relates or integrates the proposed landscaping/open space to the adjoining space in order to create pedestrian pathways and/or open system that connects other properties. - 4.
-The design gives attention to the placement of storage or mechanical equipment so as to screen it from view. - 5.
-All functions, uses and improvements are arranged to reflect and harmonize with the natural characteristics and limitations of the site and adjacent properties.
+- In terms of setback from street or sidewalk, the design creates a visually interesting and compatible relationship between the proposed structure and the surrounding area. - 2.
+The design incorporates existing features such as rocks, slopes and vegetation. - Where appropriate, the design relates or integrates the proposed landscaping/open space to the adjoining space in order to create pedestrian pathways and/or open system that connects other properties. - 4.
+The design gives attention to the placement of storage or mechanical equipment so as to screen it from view.